CALIFORNIA DEPARTMENT OF CORRECTIONS AND REHABILITATION

 Rehabilitation (CDCR) employees shall be forwarded to LSS within 24 hours of receipt.

-Requests for contract records made during a contract’s procurement shall not be considered PRA requests and shall be forwarded immediately to the CCHCS contracting office responsible for that procurement.
+1. Requests for contract records made during a contract’s procurement shall not be considered PRA requests

 This shall ensure that vendors are provided timely information prior to the close of the procurement.

-Only upon completion of a contract’s procurement, including any applicable protest period, will requests for contract records be processed as PRA requests and forwarded to LSS.
+2. Only upon completion of a contract’s procurement, including any applicable protest period, will requests

 (C) LSS shall contact the requester to clarify requests that are overly broad, vague, or not sufficiently descriptive,